ra1028/VueFlux/README.md

 Computed and Actions can only be accessed via this.
 Changing the state is the same as well.

-An Action dispatched from the `actions` of the instance member changes only the designated store's state.
-On the other hand, an Action dispatched from the `actions` of the static member will affects all stores' states that constrained by same State type.
+An Action dispatched from the `actions` of the instance member is mutates only the designated store's state.
+On the other hand, an Action dispatched from the `actions` of the static member will mutates all the states managed in the stores which have same generic type of State in common.

 Store implementation in a ViewController is like as follows: